tasneemhafza/FocusList/README.md

-# FocusList
+# 📝 FocusList

-FocusList is a complete To-Do List Application that helps you track your daily tasks.
+**FocusList** is a simple and effective To-Do app that helps you stay focused and organized.
-You can add, edit and delete the any in this application.
-It shows the date and time of all To-do and arrange them in old-to-new order.
+You can add, edit, and delete tasks — with each to-do tagged with its creation **date and time**.
+Tasks are automatically sorted from **oldest to newest**.

+## 🔧 Features

+- ✅ Add a new task
+- 🖊️ Edit existing tasks
+- ❌ Delete tasks
+- 🕓 Automatically records date & time of task creation
+- 📋 Tasks listed in chronological order (oldest first)
+- 💾 Data persists even after closing the app

+## 🛠️ Built With

+- **Language**: Kotlin
+- **UI**: Jetpack Compose *(or XML Layouts — update based on your implementation)*
+- **Database**: Room Database
+- **Architecture**: MVVM (Model-View-ViewModel)